OpenRadioss/OpenRadioss/HOWTO.md

           -release                            : set build for release (optimized)

        Execution control
-          -nt [N,all]        : Run build with N Threads, all : takes all ressources of machine -verbose           : Verbose build
+          -nt [N,all]        : Run build with N Threads, all : consumes all resources of machine -verbose           : Verbose build
           -clean             : clean build directory